onubrooks/Online-Retail-Sales-and-Customer-Transaction-Data/DETAILS.md

 ### Building Locally

+Because the mage user code is located in the `retail_sales_etl` folder, we'll use it as our project name.
+Build the image: `docker build --tag <image>:<tag> .`

+Run image: `docker run -it -p 6789:6789 <image>:<tag> /app/run_app.sh mage start retail_sales_etl`

+Visit: localhost:6789 and make sure that it's working.

 Note: GCP artifact redistry uses linux64 only so we need to use linux64 if running on a Mac computer:
 `docker build --platform linux/amd64 --tag <image>:<tag> .`

-Set up artifact registry using this link: https://docs.mage.ai/production/deploying-to-cloud/gcp/gcp-artifact-registry
+Set up artifact registry on your Google cloud account using this link: https://docs.mage.ai/production/deploying-to-cloud/gcp/gcp-artifact-registry

 ### Building on Google Cloud Build